 What you can expect

-The therapist will explain the process of hypnosis and review what you hope to accomplish.
+Your therapist will explain the process of hypnosis and review your treatment goals.
 Then the therapist will typically talk in a gentle, soothing tone and describe images that create a sense of relaxation, security and well-being.

-When the session is over, either you are able to bring yourself out of hypnosis or your therapist helps you end your trance-like state.
+When the session is over, either you are able to bring yourself out of hypnosis or your therapist helps you end your state of relaxation.

 You may eventually be able to practice self-hypnosis, in which you induce a state of hypnosis in yourself.
 You can use this skill as needed — for instance, after a chemotherapy session.

-Hypnosis can be effective in helping people cope with pain, stress and anxiety.
-It may also be effective as part of a comprehensive program for quitting smoking or losing weight.
+While hypnosis can be effective in helping people cope with pain, stress and anxiety, cognitive behavioral therapy is considered the first line treatment for these conditions.
+Hypnosis may also be used as part of a comprehensive program for quitting smoking or losing weight.

 Hypnosis isn't right for everyone, though.
 For example, you may not be able to enter a state of hypnosis fully enough to make it effective.
 Some therapists believe that the more likely you are to be hypnotized, the more likely it is that you'll benefit from hypnosis.